JGrater/Cinema-App/README.md

     ```sh
     docker-compose up --build
     ```
+4. Access the CloudBeaver instance for database management:
-4. Open your browser and go to `http://localhost:8000` to access the application.
+    - Open your web browser and navigate to `http://localhost:8978`
+    - Use the provided credentials to log in and manage your database

 ## Resources